-209 Sleeping Arrangements
+Sleeping Arrangements

 - 1. Each household occupant shall have a bedroom that provides privacy. - 2.
 Each bedroom shall have at least fifty (50) square feet of floor space per occupant. - 3.
-Each bedroom used for foster children shall have a window to the outside that can serve as an emergency escape. - 4.
+Each bedroom used for foster children shall have a window to the outside which is capable of serving as an emergency escape. - 4.
 Bars, grilles, grates, or other items that block access to the window are permitted only if they can be removed from the inside without the use of a key, tool, or force greater than that required for normal operation of the window.
-In this event, each such bedroom shall have a working smoke detector.
+In this event, each such bedroom shall have a working smoke detector in the bedroom. - 5.
+No more than four (4) children shall share a bedroom. - 6.
+Each household occupant shall have a bed with a mattress, sheets, pillow, pillowcase, and adequate cover, all in good condition. - 7.
+Children of the opposite sex shall not share the same bedroom if either child is four (4) years old or older, except for a parent in foster care with her child. - 8.
+No children shall share a bed if either child is four (4) years old or older.

-- 5. No more than four (4) children shall share a bedroom. - 6.
-Each foster child shall be provided a safe bedroom (appropriate for the child's age and needs) that includes a bed with a mattress, sheets, a pillow, a pillowcase, and adequate cover, all in good condition, and similar to those provided to other household members.
-Children of the opposite sex shall not share the same bedroom if either child is four (4) years of age or older, except for a teen parent in foster care with her child. - 7.
-No children shall share a bed if either child is four (4) years of age or older. - 8.
-No child under six (6) years of age shall occupy a top bunk. - 9.
-Foster children, except infants under two (2) years of age, shall not share a sleeping room with adults; this age would increase through four (4) years of age for a grandparent to the child or a teen parent in foster care with her child. - 10.
-All cribs used for children shall have current certification of compliance with Consumer Product Safety Guidelines (CPSC) standards. - 11.
-Children twelve (12) months of age and below shall be placed flat on their backs to sleep, in accordance with American Academy of Pediatrics guidelines, to lessen the risk of suffocation and Sudden Infant Death Syndrome (If a child rolls over on their own, the facility is not required to reposition the child.)
-If there is a medical reason a child cannot sleep on their back, a signed statement from the child's physician shall be in the file stating the reason, the sleep position indicated, and the time frame required. - 12.
-Bedding shall be changed at least weekly, or more often if needed. - 13.
-Foster parents shall not co-sleep or bed share with a foster child of any age, including infants.
+- 9. No child under age six (6) years shall occupy a top bunk. - 10.
+Foster children, except infants under age two (2) years, shall not share a sleeping room with adults; this age would increase through age four (4) for a grandparent to the child and a teen parent in foster care with her child. - 11.
+All cribs used for children shall have current certification of compliance with Consumer Product Safety Guidelines (CPSC) standards. - 12.
+Children twelve (12) months of age and below shall be placed flat on their backs to sleep, in accordance with American Academy of Pediatrics guidelines, to lessen the risk of suffocation and Sudden Infant Death Syndrome.
+(If a child rolls over on his/her own, the facility is not required to reposition the child.)
+If there is a medical reason a child cannot sleep on his/her back, a signed statement from the child's physician shall be in the file stating the reason, the sleep position indicated, and the time frame required. - 13.
+Bedding shall be changed at least weekly, more often if needed.